The Dow continues to trade near record highs.

-However, some of the Dow’s recent gains are due to a weak dollar.
+However, some of the Dow’s rally gains are due to a relatively weak dollar.

 So, how is the Dow performing relative to that other global currency — gold?

 To answer that question, today’s chart illustrates the Dow to Gold Ratio.

 As today’s chart illustrates, the Dow priced in gold remains below its September 2018 peak.